CV and Publications

 - Central Khmer (Cambodia): superior literacy and spoken proficiency

-- Northern Khmer (Northeast Thailand): advanced spoken proficiency
+- Northern Khmer (Northeast Thailand): intermediate spoken proficiency

 - Central Thai: advanced literacy and spoken proficiency

-- Lao: advanced literacy and intermediate spoken proficiency
+- Lao: advanced literacy and elementary spoken proficiency

 - Northern Thai (Lanna/Yuan): intermediate literacy and elementary spoken proficiency